yashG59/monte-carlo-sizing-simulator/README.md

 (e.g., expected value, variance, and risk control).

 ---
+## Model

+Each simulation consists of repeated independent betting rounds.

+- Probability of win per round: `p`
+- Probability of loss per round: `1 − p`
+- Fraction of current wealth staked each round: `f`

+If a round is won, wealth updates as:
+Wₜ₊₁ = Wₜ · (1 + f · b)

+If a round is lost:
+Wₜ₊₁ = Wₜ · (1 − f)

+where `b` is the payoff multiple per unit staked.

+**Ruin** is defined as wealth falling below a fixed threshold of initial capital.
+---
 ## Why this matters
 Trading competitions reward **fast expected-value reasoning under risk constraints**.
 This project demonstrates: